 It’s the hottest day of the year and walking into Casa Do Franco feels almost surreal.

-The establishment is a glorious first-floor space, all wood floors and exposed (very old) brick and huge windows that floods the place in natural light.
+The establishment is a glorious first-floor space, all wood floors and exposed bricks with huge windows that flood the place in natural light.
 Beams are artfully exposed, foliage purposefully placed and old schools ceiling fans in full swing.
 It’s stunning.

 My terrible iPhone photos below really do it no justice.

 Since it has been dubbed as the “posh Nandos”, you won’t be surprised to hear that there isn’t a refillable Coke and gelato machine in sight.
 We’re not in Nando’s any more, Toto.

 The same friendly, relaxed vibe is however still very much present and the staff are extremely helpful.
 We hadn’t booked and despite it being the hottest day of the year (yes I’m still going on about the god awful weather!) the restaurant was heaving.
 Luckily we were able to get a seat straight away.